From Agriculture and Agri-Food Canada:

 A three member partnership has been created including Athabasca, Barrhead, and Westlock Counties.
 Our shared Conservation coordinator is based out of the County of Barrhead and provides information and leadership on environmentally sustainable programming for agricultural lands and the rural environment through on site visits, Environmental Farm Plans, provincial grant opportunities, workshops and extension activities.
 For More Information contact: Lisa Card Conservation Co-ordinator 1-780-674-8069 email@example.com or visit https://www.highway2conservation.com

-Westlock County Agriculture Services offers the Treemakers Shelterbelt Program that is available to All residents of Westlock County and offers a variety of shelterbelt trees as well as ornamental trees and shrubs for a nominal cost.
-This program is now open and pick up for your tree orders will be in early May.
+Westlock County Agriculture Services offers the Treemakers Shelterbelt Program that is available annually, (weather dependent), to all residents of Westlock County and offers a variety of shelterbelt trees as well as ornamental trees and shrubs for a nominal cost.
+The program begins January 4 until tree pick up day in May.